 It’s from scratch, using freshly squeezed key lime juice.
 Not too tart, but it does have a nice balance of zest and juice for that zing of key lime.

 This recipe will definitely fill up a 9″ pie plate.
 A lot of other recipes yield a thin layer of key lime custard filling and that makes me sad.
 It’s true, I need a thick pie.

-Whether you are brand new pie maker or you are an OG in the pie game, you will be able to handle this recipe.
-Key lime pie will make a superstar baker out of anyone!
+Really, whether you are brand new pie maker or you are an OG in the pie game, you will be able to handle this recipe.
+This key lime pie will make a superstar baker out of anyone!